YAKEcloud/yake/docs/docs/installation/prerequisites.md

 ## Kubernetes Cluster

 As Gardener is installed on top of Kubernetes itself, you need a base cluster which hosts your Gardener installation.
-This needs to be a cluster with "full cloud support", i.e. you need to have a
+This needs to be a cluster with "full cloud support", i.e. you need to have a cluster with

-- a cluster with
-  - 3x 4vcpu, 8GB RAM (control plane) and 3x 8vcpu 16GB RAM (workers) for a production ready setup or
-  - 4x 4vcpu, 8GB RAM for a working basic setup
+- 3x 4vcpu, 8GB RAM (control plane) and 3x 8vcpu 16GB RAM (workers) for a production ready setup (**or** 4x 4vcpu, 8GB RAM for a working basic setup)
-- working load balancer service
+- a working load balancer service
 - a running [CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) like [calico](https://www.tigera.io/project-calico/) or [cilium](https://cilium.io/)
 - a running [CSI](https://kubernetes-csi.github.io/) for your cloud provider's volumes Moreover, the cluster needs to be hosted on a cloud provider with existing Gardener extension.
 Checkout this [list](https://gardener.cloud/docs/extensions/infrastructure-extensions/) for the infrastructure extensions maintained in the [gardener organization on GitHub](https://github.com/gardener).

+Moreover, you should consider the following aspects:

+- As 23KE ships with a deployement of [ingress-nginx](https://kubernetes.github.io/ingress-nginx/), you must not install any ingress controller into the base cluster
+- As Gardener uses the `192.168.123.0/24`internally, your pod network of the base cluster should not interfere with that range.
+Therefore, it is recommended to use `172.16.0.0/16` as pod network in the base cluster.
+For the service network no restrictions are known.

 :::tip
 There are more provider extensions than the ones hosted in the Gardener organization on GitHub.
 For instance, there is the [provider-hcloud](https://github.com/23technologies/gardener-extension-provider-hcloud) extension supporting managed Kubernetes on the [Hetzner cloud](https://www.hetzner.com/cloud).
 If you are interested in a custom extension, you can also contact us, and we can discuss on a development plan for another extension.